KieranArasu/KieranArasu/README.md

 - Additionally construct 3D models and program in C# for VR environments in the Unity game engine (Additional info here).

-## Machine Learning
+## Publication work
 ### Major Project: Breast Cancer Prognostic model
-As seen here in **Insert publication**, I used survival analysis to predict which combination of factors are likely to result in breast-cancer specific death in a large dataset of over 3000 observations.
+Currently in a work-in progress publication (Estimated time of completion, August 2024), I used survival analysis to predict which combination of factors, mostly of psychosocial nature, are likely to result in breast-cancer specific death in a large dataset of over 3000 observations.
 Specifically, parametric Royston-Parmar models were used over traditional semi-parametric models.
 Multiple imputation was also used to generate missing data.
+Additional documentation will be shown once published.

 * Techniques used
   - Parametric survival analysis